darencard/RADpipe/README.md

 If you decide to use or adapt these scripts for your own work, please be sure to acknowledge them, and all dependencies, in any resulting publications.
 Full citations have been included below to facilitate this.

 Please note that I do not have the time or expertise to provide support, so these scripts are provided as-is, with no guarantee of proper functioning or desirable results.
+Use with caution!

 ## Dependencies:
 1. Python 2 (tested using v.2.7.3)